 Step 1: Complete an Approved Cosmetology Program

-The first step recommended by the BLS for an individual desiring to work as a nail technician is completing a degree or certificate program in cosmetology.
-Nail technology programs are also available.
-The BLS noted that most states require potential licensees to be at least 16 years of age and have a high school diploma or GED.
+Aspiring nail technicians will need to complete a certificate in cosmetology.
+Most states require potential licensees to be at least 16 years of age and have a high school diploma or GED.
 State-approved programs generally include both traditional classroom instruction and hands-on training.
 The practical portion of a program can take place in the school's own cosmetology salon, which usually offers discounted rates for services performed by students under instructor supervision.

 - Build communication and people skills.
 Since approved cosmetology programs include hands-on instruction, it would be beneficial to use the time in practical sessions to build strong listening and verbal skills with clients, other students and instructors.
 Since nail techs rely on clients, having strong people skills is a definite advantage.